 Rest of the world: up to 14 working days

-NB/ At certain times of the year, e.g. Christmas and public holidays etc., or during this difficult period (Covid-19), different despatch and delivery times may apply.
+NB/ At certain times of the year, e.g. Christmas and public holidays, Royal Mail staff shortages, postal strikes etc., different despatch and delivery times may apply.

 All UK orders are sent Royal Mail Standard Class.